Skip to main content

 Standalone CLI

-Run the same command in the install section.
+Run the same command as in the install section to install the updated standalone CLI.

 Python